rpgreview/papersandpaychecks/cow-orkers.md

 **Ghost**

 Ghosts are the ethereal remains of a sapient being who, due to a curse or sheer obsessive stubborness, find that they can't quite leave the prime material plane.
 Most of the time they are entirely insubstantial (STR 0), but taking a Mental Bruise per round they can become substantial, whereby they raise themselves to the giddying heights of STR 1.
 Typically they do this to rattle a chain, touch someone on the shoulder, moaning, and other such nonsense spooky activities before letting themselves turn insubstantial again.
 If struck in such a form they will also turn insubstantial again.
-Note that a Ghost retains whatever level and professions that they had in a past life, which will suck if they were a warrior.
+Note that a Ghost retains whatever level and professions that they had in a past life.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|